 McCay Cellars, Contention – Lavishly full-scaled and intoxicatingly scented even while, eschewing excessive oak, brimming with multifaceted notes of sweet berry, allspice, pepper, and compost.

 LangeTwins Family Winery & Vineyards, Centennial – Plump, plush, velvety, single-vineyard focused style, bursting at the seams with black cherry and black tea-like complexity and a generous, filling, nearly over-the-top feel from fore to aft.

 Big Styles with Intense Oak

-m2 Wines, Select Block – Barrel selection of the most pungent, opulent, full bodied wines coming from the 1916 block of Soucie Vineyard, "big" and generous in every sense of the words.
+m2 Wines, Select Block – Barrel selection of the most pungent, opulent, full-bodied wines coming from the 1916 block of Soucie Vineyard, "big" and generous in every sense of the word.

 Klinker Brick Winery, Old Ghost – Dense, thick, sinewy tannin style, brimming with brambly fruit and often sweet cardamom/cinnamon/peppercorn spices reflecting crafty aging in toasted oak.

-Concrete - Unusually dark, vivid color and nose teeming with red/black berried fruit sweetened by oak, following with big, plump, layered and generously fruited sensations buoyed by notably zippy acidity.
+Concrete - Unusually dark, vivid color and nose teeming with red/black berried fruit sweetened by oak, followed by big, plump, layered, and generously fruited sensations buoyed by notably zippy acidity.

-Rippey Family Vineyards - Exuberant raspberry jam aroma along with "very Lodi" red cherry tones given a vanillin oak veneer, proceeding to full, round, plump and layered sensations on palate.
+Rippey Family Vineyards - Exuberant raspberry jam aroma along with "very Lodi" red cherry tones given a vanillin oak veneer, proceeding to full, round, plump, and layered sensations on the palate.